Patrick Chovanec: China's currency and exchange rate regime

 Chovanec argues that it is in China's own interests to move towards a more flexible exchange rate and a stronger Renminbi.
 Such a move, he believes, would reduce inflationary pressures on China's economy and enhance the buying power, and hence the living standards, of average Chinese citizens, as well as reducing tensions with China's trading partners.
 However, he sharply disagrees with Paul Krugman, and argues that an exclusive focus on rectifying exchange rates as a "silver bullet" is misplaced.
 Forcing China to strengthen its currency against its will, he contends, would only cause China to shore up its export sector through other means, and would likely result in a replay of the 1985 Plaza Accord (in which the value of the Japanese yen doubled, yet had virtually no impact on the US-Japan trade imbalance due to structural reasons).
 Exchange rate reform, Chovanec believes, will only have the desired impact if it is part of a broader economic strategy in which China embraces greater market reform and opening.

 The Nine Nations of China

-In November 2009, Chovanec authored an interactive map-based article in the online version of The Atlantic, titled "The Nine Nations of China", in which he wrote the China can be considered not as a monolithic entity of 1.3 billion people, but as a mosaic of nine distinct regions, each with its own history, character, and dynamics shaping its future.
-He pointed out that, if each of these regions were actually a separate country, they would account for eight of the 20 most populous nations in the world.
-Chovanec says his framework was largely inspired by Joel Garreau's 1981 book The Nine Nations of North America.
-Chovanec noted that while he later became aware that several previous scholars, such as G. William Skinner, had proposed similar regional breakdowns of China, his own "Nine Nations" framework and the regional descriptions that support it are original, based on his private equity investment experiences in China and his travels to every one of China's 31 provinces over the past 25 years.
-Chovanec has proposed that the "Nine Nations" could provide a valuable framework for conducting market research, economic analysis, and other practical applications.
+In November 2009, Chovanec authored an interactive map-based article in the online version of The Atlantic, titled "The Nine Nations of China", in which he wrote the China can be considered not as a monolithic entity of 1.3 billion people, but as a mosaic of nine distinct regions.

 North Korea

 Chovanec is one of just over a thousand U.S. citizens to have been permitted to visit North Korea.
-His first visit, in October 2008, took him to Pyongyang, Myohyang-san, and the northern side of the Korean Demilitarized Zone.
+His first visit, in October 2008, took him to Pyongyang and the northern side of the Korean Demilitarized Zone.
 His second trip, in July 2010, took him to the Rajin-Sonbong Economic Special Zone, in the country's extreme northeast, and across the Khasan railroad border crossing with Russia.
-Chovanec has been interviewed about both trips and has written detailed accounts of his experiences on his blog.